HanaOrg/Konbini/README.md

 Run `kbi` once installed and you will be shown a list of available commands and a brief description of what do they do.

-Developers must compile (via `bun run build`) Konbini before execution - this is because Konbini relies on `sudo` in order to function, so `bun . <command>` usually won't work as it should.
+Developers must compile (via `bun run build`) Konbini before execution - this is because Konbini relies on elevation in order to function, so `bun . <command>` usually won't work as it should.

 ### Graphical User Interface